ronaldo0010/Mitigating-SYN-Flood/README.md

 * Overwriting half-opened TCP Stack entries
   * Replace oldest half-opened connection with incoming SYN segment.

-These methods are proven to be ineffective [rfc4987, 2007] since the attacker could easily linearily scale the frequency of SYN-segments sent.
+These methods are proven to be ineffective [rfc4987, 2007] since the attacker could easily linearly scale the frequency of SYN-segments sent.

 ### More Reliable Strategies
 * SYN-cookies